-Appendicitis is sometimes referred to as the “Great Masquerader” because the symptoms and location of pain can vary greatly.
-It can be difficult to diagnose appendicitis in young children, the elderly, and women of childbearing age.
+Appendicitis is sometimes referred to as the “great masquerader” because symptoms and location of the pain can vary greatly.
+Diagnosing appendicitis in young children, the elderly, and women of childbearing age can be especially difficult.

-The most common symptom of appendicitis is a dull pain near or around the belly button.
+The most common symptom of appendicitis starts with a dull pain near or around the belly button.
 The pain may be mild at first and become sharper as it moves to the lower right abdomen.
-Loss of appetite and nausea or vomiting occur soon after the pain begins.
-There may be fever, abdominal swelling and bloating.
-It may be difficult to pass gas.
-As the swelling in the appendix increases, the pain tends to move into your right lower abdomen.
-It focuses right above the appendix at a place called McBurney’s point.
-This pain may occur 12 to 24 hours after the illness starts.
-Other symptoms may include pain anywhere in the upper or lower abdomen, back or rectum.
-Pain can vary from dull to sharp.
-Constipation or diarrhea with gas and cramping are also symptoms that can occur.
+Loss of appetite and nausea or vomiting occurs soon after the pain begins.
+There may also be fever, abdominal swelling, bloating, constipation, and difficulty with passing gas.

 - Dull pain near the navel or the upper abdomen